Obsidian-StudiosInc/ecrire/README.md

 Ecrire has been modified to use elementary code widget instead of entry.
 There are various issues as a result of this change, and some pre-existing issues.
-Some pre-existing issues have been fixed with the switch and others new issues has been created.
+Some pre-existing issues have been fixed with the switch and others new issues have been created.

 Work is ongoing to get Ecrire into shape for basic daily use.
 Contributions are welcome!